Honolulu Night Marchers Walking Tour.

 Join us and hear tales of eyewitness accounts of the feared Huaka‘i Pō on this 90-minute walking tour along the paths of Honolulu’s Night Marchers.

-Honolulu Night Marchers Walking Tour - Monday or Friday Nights
+Ghosts of Old Honolulu Walking Tour - Thursday or Saturday Nights

 • Tour length, 90 minutes